han-lab-wustl/han-lab/README.md

 Goal is to track pyramidal cells detected by Suite2p across weeks/days

 Procedure:
-1. Concatenate videos of all days per week and run motion registration / ROI detection in Suite2p (done before this step)
-2. Use day and week `Fall.mat` output to run CellReg
+1. Use day `Fall.mat` output to run CellReg

 Relies on installation of [CellReg](https://github.com/zivlab/CellReg)

 `format_conversion_Suite2p_CNMF_e.m` to convert Suite2p's output `Fall.mat` into spatial footprints

-I would suggest copying `Fall.mat` of all your days/week you want to track into one place for this analysis.
+I would suggest copying `Fall.mat` of all your daysyou want to track into one place for this analysis.
 I use `copy_fmats.py`.

-`run_cellreg_week2week.m`

-Cell track across weeks (**map 1**), first block contains all file/folder specific parameters you may need to change

-Uses non-rigid transform
+Uses non-rigid transform!

-Uses the last week (last file in the list) as a reference image, but you may want to change it to a week that has the most cells, etc.

-`get_tracked_cells_per_week.m`

-Uses results of the previous run file to get cell indices and plot them on the mean image per day

-NOTE: **this relies on a *specific* folder structure**

-`run_cellreg_week2day.m`

-Cell track cells detected in the weekly concatenated movies across days (**map 2**)

-`get_tracked_cells_week2day.m`

-Map cells tracked per week back to at least 1 day that week, plot them on the mean image per day, and align to behavior

 ## projects > dopamine